 Top tip: We booked our excursion with Canadian Wilderness.

 If you’re in Whistler, you have to make a stop to see some of their most famous residents, the black bears.
 All in their natural habitat.
 You can join a Bear Safari or a Bear Viewing & Ecology Tour that takes you relatively close to the bears without ever disturbing them.

 This is totally the best way to see them – totally free and completely wild.
 It really is one of the best things to do in Whistler.
 Tours usually stop during the winter months (when the bears hibernate).

 4.)
 Float-Plane over the glaciers

-Be warned though, spaces are limited and they can fill up quickly.
+Be warned though, spaces are limited and they can fill up quickly in peak season.